-Dr. McMillan leads the Spacewatch Project which recovers and makes astrometric observations of Near-Earth Objects (NEOs).
+Until January 2021, Dr. McMillan led the Spacewatch® Project which recovers and makes astrometric observations of Near-Earth Objects (NEOs).
 He is also a Co-Investigator on the Science Team of the NEO Wide-field Infrared Survey Explorer (NEOWISE) spacecraft mission that surveys the sky in the near infrared.
-The Spacewatch Project's role for that mission is follow-up observations of asteroids and comets detected by NEOWISE.
-Spacewatch contributes the majority of the astrometric observations of NEOs detected by NEOWISE.
+The Spacewatch® Project's role for that mission is follow-up observations of asteroids and comets detected by NEOWISE.
+Spacewatch® contributes the majority of the astrometric observations of NEOs detected by NEOWISE.

 McMillan's career has included studies of variable stars, statistics of stellar populations, interstellar dust, interstellar magnetic fields, planetary atmospheres, Doppler shift spectroscopy of stars, astronomical instrumentation, and surveys of asteroids.
 He has worked in the last four disciplines from 1979 to the present while at the Lunar and Planetary Laboratory at the University of Arizona.
 Some of McMillan's peer-reviewed first-author papers from the 1970s were still being cited and used as many as 40 years later.

 McMillan's group at LPL was the first to publish stellar Doppler shift (radial velocity; RV) measurements better than +/-20 meters per second (m/s) in a refereed journal.
 They also made the first reliable detection of p-mode oscillations in a star other than the Sun (Arcturus), discovered the spectroscopic binary of then-longest known period (Epsilon Cygni), and established a new upper limit on the RV stability of the Sun observed as a point source.
-That limit was published in 1993 and as of 2015 has been neither challenged nor surpassed.
+That limit was published in 1993, has been widely cited, and has been confimed independently as recently as 2016 by other unaffiliated investigators.
 McMillan also further investigated techniques to measure the RVs of stars in ways that minimize confusion of Doppler shift measurements by effects intrinsic to stellar atmospheres.
 He returned to the field in 2007 as a collaborator with a group who used a prototype of a newly designed dispersed Fourier Transform Spectrometer to measure the RVs of binary stars with the 2.3-meter Bok Telescope of the Steward Observatory.